1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > activities of the body, or the figurative city of body, are

-> conducted automatically by the particular modes of nature.
+> conducted automatically by its particular modes of nature.

 > The soul, although subjecting himself to the conditions of